KoruX-GNU-Linux/KoruX/config/includes.chroot_after_packages/opt/game-ports/quake1/README.md

 This script is created to simplify the installation and launch of Quake I with enhanced content and the latest updates from **DarkPlaces** port.
-It downloads necessary open and proprietary files and automates the process of preparing the game for launch on Linux.
+It downloads necessary open and proprietary files and automates the process of preparing the game for launch on KoruX.

 ## Installation